msiuser47/TryHackMe/Hacker-Holidays-2026/README.md

 ---

-## 💡 Why This Repository Matters
+## 💡 Why This Collection Matters

-Recruiters and technical reviewers can use this repository to evaluate:
+Recruiters and technical reviewers can use this Directory to evaluate:

 | What You'll See | What It Demonstrates |
 |---|---|